Research Support Facility

 The RSF follows the U.S. Department of Energy's common definition for a Zero Energy Building: An energy-efficient building for which, on a source energy basis, the annual energy delivered to the building is less than or equal to the on-site renewable energy exported from the building.

-In 2020, the RSF achieved LEED Zero certification, which requires an organization to prove the building actually has operated at zero energy levels.
+In 2020, the RSF achieved LEED Zero certification, which requires an organization to prove the building has operated at zero energy levels.
 It remains one of only a handful of buildings nationwide with this certification.

 Zero Energy Boundary